 Now that teachers have the high-quality materials they need to do their job well, we can look with more confidence and authority at what is happening from a teaching and learning perspective, and we know our work is far from done.
 We continue to see some teachers taking students right up to the point of engaging in rigorous independent thinking and doing, and then turning away from that rigor.
 It is incumbent upon those of us in leadership roles — from school principals to senior district leaders like me — to continue to problem solve alongside teachers and provide both support and accountability as appropriate so that they can lean in to the rigor that our students need to be successful in college and their careers.

-We cannot shy away from our collective responsibility for both where we have been as a school system (and country) and where we want to go to ensure equity for our students.
+We cannot shy away from our collective responsibility for both where we have been as a school system (and country) and where we want to go to ensure access and opportunity for our students.
 The path to truly equitable outcomes for students is a long one, and one that will continue to require adults to do more and do better for our students, every single step along the way.